-Trier is a true hidden gem in Germany that you don’t find on most itineraries.
-Its abundance of ancient Roman sites, Medieval buildings, great atmosphere, and stellar museums are worth exploring!
+The often-overlooked ancient city of Trier is a true hidden gem in Germany that you don’t find on most itineraries.
+Its abundance of ancient Roman sites, Medieval buildings, great atmosphere, and stellar museums belong on your bucket list!
+Here are the absolute best things to do in Trier!

 Looking at the map, you see right away why Trier is often, and unfortunately overlooked.
 It’s sort of tucked away, snuggled up next to Luxembourg – hours from the most popular German vacation hotspots.
 But, that’s ok.
 It just means there’s more room for YOU!